hmatuschek/qdmr/doc/reveng/hytera/packetformat.md

 ### Request (ReqType=0x01C5)
 The request is much longer that all other read requests, but contains only 0x00.

-The *what* field in layer 1 is set to 0xc5, the unknown field is set to 0x01.
+The *what* field in layer 1 is set to 0x01c5.
 The payload is simply 17 times 0x00.

 ```